 Ways to Save Money on Groceries: Meal Planning

-1. Make a meal plan for the week based on what is going to be on sale at your grocery store.
+Make a weekly meal plan based on what will be on sale at your grocery store.
 If you only do this step, you will save money!
-Look at your grocery store flyer each week or look it up online.
+Look at your weekly grocery store flyer, or look it up online.
 Make a grocery list and then buy and serve what is on sale that week.

-2. Plan theme nights for easy menu planning such as this one:
+Plan theme nights for easy menu planning, such as this one:

 Wednesday is a Pasta meal.
 Try my Tortellini Antipasto Pasta Salad recipe.
 The leftovers are great for tomorrow’s lunch.

-Thursday is is a meal with Chicken.
+Thursday is a meal with Chicken.
 Here are some clever ways to serve Rotisserie chicken.

 Saturday is a meal with Beef.
 Look for cheaper cuts of meat such as ribs, hamburgers, flank steak, skirt steak, or brisket.
 This tasty recipe for Sloppy Joe’s is perfect for the weekend.

 Sunday is for leftovers.
-Be mindful of what you have in your refrigerator and pantry and try to use it up.
-It’s an easy way to cut your grocery bill and your shopping list.
+Be mindful of what you have in your refrigerator and pantry, and try to use it.
+It’s an easy way to cut your grocery bill and shopping list.

-Adapt this or a similar one to your family and rinse and repeat.
-Creating a menu plan is also going to help you save time in the long run.
+Adapt this or a similar one to your family, and rinse and repeat.
+Creating a menu plan will help you save time in the long run.

-3. Fast 5 – have a repertoire of 5 fast, easy and inexpensive meals that you can serve faster than ordering a pizza.
-These Fast 5 are for those extra busy nights so you won’t have to “drive-through” to get dinner.
-Keep them handy or saved them on your computer or smartphone.
+Fast 5 – Have a repertoire of 5 quick, easy, and inexpensive meals you can serve faster than pizza ordering.
+These five are for those extra busy nights, so you won’t have to “drive through” to get dinner.
+Keep them handy or save them on your computer or smartphone.

-4. Plan one or two nights each week where you cook once and eat twice.
-For example, you can cook a whole chicken or a roast and make at least two meals out of it.
+Plan one or two weekly nights where you cook once and eat twice.
+For example, you can cook a whole chicken or a roast and make at least two meals.
 Pasta dishes are excellent dollar stretchers.
-If you are washing and chopping something for a recipe, chop enough to use in one or two additional meals the next time so you can use them for the rest of the week or freeze it if you have too much.
+If you are washing and chopping something for a recipe, chop enough to use in one or two additional meals the next time so you can use them for the rest of the week or freeze them if you have too much.
+Learn batch-cooking, and it will save you both time and money!

 Save Money on Food with Meal Plan Ideas

-5. Try making meatless meals one night a week.
-Get creative and plan meals using fresh vegetables or fresh fruits from your local farmers’ market.
+Try making meatless meals one night a week.
+Plan meals using fresh vegetables or fruits from your local farmers’ market.
 Incorporating weekly vegetable-only meals into your weekly meal prep and buying less meat is a good way to save money and try new recipes.

-8. Find more slow cooker recipes and let your Instant Pot do the work.
+Find more slow cooker recipes and let your Instant Pot do the work.
 You can set it to cook your meal before you leave the house.
-Here are easy chicken recipes for your crockpot, slow cooker or Instant Pot.
+Here are easy chicken recipes for your crockpot, slow cooker, or Instant Pot.

-9. If you have leftovers, search online for recipes by using the keywords: “easy recipe for (insert the name of your leftover).
+If you have leftovers, search online for recipes using the keywords: “easy recipe for (insert the name of your leftover).

-10. Freeze extra food for a future meal.
+Freeze extra food for a future meal.
 Use up the frozen meals within the next week.
-Add it to your meal plan calendar so it doesn’t get buried in the freezer.
-This will also avoid food waste.
+Add it to your meal plan calendar to avoid the food getting buried in the freezer.
+This will also prevent food waste.

 Ways to Save on Groceries: Organization and Planning

-11. Get organized at home before you go grocery shopping.
-Allow time to make an inventory, and a meal plan, and to think about the week ahead.
+Get organized at home before you go grocery shopping.
+Allow time to make an inventory and a meal plan and to think about the week ahead.
 The quicker you can get in and out of the store, the more money you will save.
 Don’t wait until you are in the grocery store to wander the aisles and figure out what you need.

-12. Learn the layout of your grocery store.
-A lot of stores have a map on their website that you can print and bring while grocery shopping.
+Learn the layout of your grocery store.
+Many stores have a map on their website that you can print and bring while grocery shopping.
 Make your master shopping list by the aisles of your store for faster and more organized shopping.

-13. Use technology to help you to plan your shopping trip.
-You can easily start a master list using the Notes app on your phone.
+Use technology to help you to plan your shopping trip.
+You can quickly start a master list using the Notes app.
 Don’t rewrite your list every time you shop.

 Improve your master list continually by adding a “buy now price when you know you should be stocking up.

-14. If you have a coupon, jot down the coupon details next to the item on your list so you don’t have to shuffle through your coupons while in the checkout line.
-This will save you a lot of time especially if you have plenty of items on your list.
+If you have a coupon, jot down the details next to the item on your list so you don’t have to shuffle through your coupons while in the checkout line.
+This will save you a lot of time, especially if you have many items on your list.
+Coupons are harder to find these days, to come by, but the Sunday supplement typically has a few good ones.

-15. Buy the loss leaders.
+Buy the loss leaders.
 Grab a store flyer or check online.
 Those are this week’s loss leaders and biggest markdowns.
-Typically items are on a sales cycle of about every six weeks.
+Typically, items are sold every six weeks.

-17. Check the shelf-life of items in your pantry and move the oldest ones to the front.
-I’ve written the expiration date on cans in large print so I make sure to use them in plenty of time.
+Check the shelf-life of items in your pantry and move the oldest ones to the front.
+I’ve written the expiration date on cans in large print so I can use them in plenty of time.

 Ways to Save on Groceries: Use Your Coupons Wisely

-18. Check the unit price to get a better deal.
-Do note that sometimes, buying in large quantities is not the most economical.
-Buy what you need in bulk when it makes sense for you.
+Check the unit price to get a better deal.
+Sometimes, buying in large quantities is not the most economical.
+Purchase in bulk when it makes sense for you.

-19. Buy 10 and get the discounted price.
-Different store policies vary, but often you can get the sales price on just one item.
+Buy 10 and get the discounted price.
+Different store policies vary, but often, you can get the sales price on just one item.
 Carefully read the tag and ask if you are unsure.

-20. Use a few coupons – You can start with one area of the shopping list like cleaning supplies or toiletries and just clip coupons for those items.
-See how this works for you and then add another category when you get more proficient.
+Use a few coupons – Start with one area of the shopping list, like cleaning supplies or toiletries, and just clip coupons for those items.
+See how this works for you and add another category when you become more proficient.

 If you are buying diapers, you must use coupons and buy diapers on sale!
 I always ask my coupon-clipping readers to be the coupon fairy.
 Do this by clipping and leaving coupons in the store next to the diapers as a small way to bless someone’s day!